ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 This script computes Pearson and Spearman correlations between CG-RMSD and other metrics.
 It:
-	•Computes correlation coefficients for CG-RMSD vs. RMSD, MCQ, and TM-Score.
+	• Computes correlation coefficients for CG-RMSD vs. RMSD, MCQ, and TM-Score.
-	•Generates scatter plots to visualize relationships between CG-RMSD and the metrics.
+	• Generates scatter plots to visualize relationships between CG-RMSD and the metrics.
-	•Saves the correlation results to a .txt file.
+	• Saves the correlation results to a .txt file.

 Input: